 What does “health” mean to you?

 Let’s continue exploring the heart of health by looking at a couple of interesting books.
-In a previous post we considered the WHO (World Health Organization)definition of health
+In another post we considered this definition:

 Or you could also say